 WEB DESIGN :

-Your web design says a lot about how you view your business.
-Many business owners miss huge opportunities when it comes to branding their website.
-Your business website is a reflection on you.
-It is the first online impression you make on a prospective customer.
+Web design can say a lot about how you view your business.
+Many business owners miss huge opportunities when it comes to branding their website design.
+In other words your business web design is a reflection on you.
+Because it’s the first online impression you make on a prospective customer.

 Out with the old (website) and in with the new